Health Professions Advising

 The requirements for medical and dental school are similar.
-Each require one year of the following laboratory courses: introductory biology (BIOL 161 and 162), general chemistry (CHEM 181 and CHEM 231), organic chemistry (CHEM 221 and CHEM 222), and physics (PHYS 115 and PHYS 116) in addition to one year of English.
+Each require one year of the following laboratory courses: introductory biology (BIOL 161 and 162), general chemistry (CHEM 181 and CHEM 231), organic chemistry (CHEM 221 and CHEM 222), and physics (PHYS 115 and PHYS 116), in addition to one year of English.
 Physics, some chemistry and some statistics courses require calculus 1 (MATH 133 or 135 as appropriate).
 Medical schools also require a semester each of psychology, sociology, statistics and biochemistry.
 Most other health professional programs require a semester of statistics and at least a year of chemistry and biology, but vary widely in other requirements.
+Students should be encouraged to explore any major that appeals to them - they need not be a science major.

-If you have any questions, please contact the health professions advising office at 508-793-2533 to set up an appointment to meet with an advisor.
+If you have any questions, review our video introduction for incoming students, or contact the health professions advising office at 508-793-2533 to set up an appointment to meet with an advisor.

 CHEM 181